mozilla-bteam/bz.js/README.md

 and use with `var bz = require("bz")`

 For the browser, download the lastest bz-<version>.js from the root directory.

-Or build a browser file from the source code with `grunt build`.
+# Development

+1. git clone git@github.com:canuckistani/bz.js.git
+2. cd ./bz.js
+3. npm install

+## Builds

+1. `gulp` - this will build node and browser files from the ./src directory.
+The node main entry now points to

+## Tests

+Some tests are included.
+If you want to run the browser tests you need to copy the file `config-test.json-sample` in the test/browser/files directory to a file called `config-test.json` in the same directory, then fill in the placeholders with your bugzilla credentials.

-# usage
+# Usage

 ```javascript
 var bugzilla = bz.createClient();